P\'osa-type results for Berge-hypergraphs

 Long Berge cycles are well-studied for hypergraphs.
 Turán-type questions for uniform hypergraphs without long Berge cycles are settled in \cite{ergemlidze2020avoiding, furedi2019avoiding, gyHori2021structure, kostochka2020r}.
 Bermond, Germa, Heydemann, and Sotteau \cite{bermond1978hypergraphes} found a Dirac-type condition forcing long Berge cycles for uniform hypergraphs.
-Recently Coulson and Perarnau \cite{coulson2020rainbow} found Dirac-type condition for a hypergraph forcing Hamiltonicity.
+Recently Coulson and Perarnau~\cite{coulson2020rainbow} found Dirac-type condition forcing Berge Hamiltonicity in hypergraphs.
 Füredi, Kostochka, and Luo~\cite{furedi2020berge} generalized Dirac's theorem for non-uniform hypergraphs.
-For uniform linear hypergraphs, Jiang and Ma \cite{jiang2018cycles} settled a conjecture of Verstraëte.
+For uniform linear hypergraphs, Jiang and Ma \cite{jiang2018cycles} settled a conjecture of Verstraëte, by finding asymptotic minimum degree condition necessary for the existence of Berge cycles of $k$ consecutive lengths.
+For the study of asymptotic minimum degree thresholds that force matching see the following work~\cite{bowtell2022degree, han2009perfect}.
+Katona and Kierstead~\cite{katona1999hamiltonian} introduced an alternative definition of Hamiltonian cycles in hypergraphs, a notion that has garnered considerable attention over recent decades.
+A seminal contribution to this area was made by Rödl, Ruciński, and Szemerédi~\cite{rodl2008approximate}, who established a Dirac-type condition for Hamiltonian cycles under this definition see also work by Schülke~\cite{schulke2023pair}, which presents a Pósa-type condition for Hamiltonicity.
+In the subsequent part of this work, we adopt the term ''Hamiltonian`` to specifically refer to the concept of Berge Hamiltonian cycles in hypergraphs.
 Here we state the theorem of Füredi, Kostochka, and Luo.

 \begin{theorem}[Füredi, Kostochka, Luo~\cite{furedi2020berge}] Let $n\geq 15$ and let $\h$ be an $n$-vertex hypergraph such that $\delta(\h)\geq 2^{\frac{n-1}{2}}+1$ if $n$ is odd and $\delta(\h)\geq $2 $^{\frac{n-2}{2}}+2$ if $n$ is even.
 Then H contains a Berge Hamiltonian cycle. \end{theorem}